HYMANSAYS is content writer Eric Hyman's creative portfolio

 Sharp Thinking: Global leader in fax, copiers, etc.

 Long before smartphones, the tech savvy carried PDAs (personal digital assistants).
-The Wizard led the way and we helped them introduce the concept of the app.
+Sharp's Wizard helped introduce users to the concept of the app.

 Commodore Amiga: Pioneering multimedia PC